J0LGER/bloghub/_posts/2023-04-10-XSS-On-Steroids.md

 }
 ```

-the app object defines an interesting route `/redirect` that accepts user input from the *code* parameter.
+The *app* object defines an interesting route `/redirect` which accepts user input from the *code* query parameter.

 **activepieces/packages/backend/src/main.ts**